kendrickhn/actuarial-mfe/README.md

 # Used Car Price Prediction: EDA + Baseline Model

 This project is part of my data science portfolio, aiming to predict the **selling price** of used cars based on key features like mileage, engine size, brand, and more.
-The goal is to support smarter car buying decisions and pricing strategies using data.
+The goal is to support smarter car buying decisions and pricing strategies using this dataset.
 --
 ## Dataset